briancavalier/creed/README.md

 ### .finally :: Promise e a &rarr; (Promise e a &rarr; b|Thenable e b) &rarr; Promise e a

-Runs the function when the promise settles or its associated token is revoked.
+Runs the function when the promise settles or its associated token is cancelled.
 The resolution is not transformed, the callback result is awaited but ignored, unless it rejects.
 The returned promise has no cancellation token associated to it.